AngleProtocol/angle-docs/resources/deprecated/bonding-curve.md

 # 🧮 Bonding Curve

+{% hint style="info" %}
+The bonding curve is a smart contract that was originally coded but never used.
+There is no plan to use it in the near future as long as the Olympus Pro bonding program is live.
+More info about it [here](https://blog.angle.money/angle-bonding-program-is-live-on-olympus-pro-5569b5fcfbf).
+{% endhint %}

 ## 🔎 TL;DR

 - It is going to be possible to buy Angle's governance tokens through a bonding curve using the protocol's stablecoins.